pribtech/node-red-contrib-biometricvision/README.md

 # Version

+0.0.4 Minor documentation fixes.

-0.0.3 change from request to http.
-Fix bug in sending to unmatch port and add match flag.
+0.0.3 Change from request to http.
+Fix bug in sending to unmatched port and add match flag.

-0.0.2 initial release
+0.0.2 Initial release

 # Author